Nonparametric inference for discretely sampled L\'evy processes: Proofs

-for $j=1,2.$ Consequently, $v_{t,k,j}$ is Lipschitz in $t$ with a Lipschitz constant $|x|^{k+1}.$ In what follows we will need some definitions and results from the theory of empirical processes.
+In what follows we will need some results from the theory of empirical processes.
 For all the unexplained terminology and notation we refer e.g.\ to Section 19.2 of \cite{vdvaart} or Section 2.1.1 of \cite{vaart}.
-First of all, by \eqref{envelope} and Theorem 2.7.11 of \cite{vaart} the bracketing number $N_{[]}$ of the class of functions $\mathbb{F}_{n,j}$ (this refers to $v_{t,k,j}$ for $t\in [-h^{-1},h^{-1}]$ and $j=1,2$) can be bounded by the covering number $N$ of the interval $I_n=[-h^{-1},h^{-1}]$ as follows
+First of all, by the inequality \eqref{envelope} and by Theorem 2.7.11 of \cite{vaart} the bracketing number $N_{[]}$ of the class of functions $\mathbb{F}_{n,j}$ (for $j=1,2$ this refers to the collection of functions $v_{t,k,j}$ for $t\in [-h^{-1},h^{-1}]$) can be bounded by the covering number $N$ of the interval $I_n=[-h^{-1},h^{-1}]$ as follows

 Here $Q$ is any probability measure.
-Since it is easily seen that
+Since it is easily seen that for the covering and bracketing numbers of the classes $\mathbb{F}_{n,j},$ $j=1,2,$ we have the inequality